Traversing the Northwest Passage

 Keep in mind this is an expedition cruise, so your itinerary will depend greatly on the weather, amount of ice and wildlife breeding behavior.

-Toronto
+Arrive in Toronto

 Having made your way to Toronto Airport, check-in at Westin Toronto Airport Hotel for an overnight stay.
 At the welcome briefing this evening, enjoy a drink and meet fellow expeditioners.
 A representative from Aurora Expeditions will provide you with important information about biosecurity and also about the charter flight to Kangerlussuaq tomorrow.
 You will receive Aurora Expeditions cabin tags for your luggage.
 Please clearly label the tags with your name and ship cabin number.